 Fig. 5.
 Power spectral density measured by an LWA1 receiver, calibrated to the antenna terminals.
-Top: Incident power density (spikes are humangenerated signals), Bottom: Same measurement made with dipole terminals shorted.
+Top curve: Incident power density (spikes are human-generated signals); Bottom curve: Same measurement made with a short circuit termination at the input, which provides an estimate of the noise contribution from the front end electronics.
 Spectral resolution: 6 kHz.
 Integration time: 10 s.
 Early afternoon local time.